meda1028/VitAImine/README.md

 ## Docker
 If you prefer using Docker instead of manually installing it.
-Copy the `Dockerfile.sample` and edit it.
+Instead of a docker file you can also try to pull via `docker pull meda1028\vitaimine` Copy the `Dockerfile.sample` and edit it.
 Near the bottom you have to provide API Credentials either using the `settings.json` file or setting the ENV variables.
 Rename it to `"Dockerfile"` and save it.